On This Page

 - Generate aRESTkey P12 certificate for your merchant ID (MID) so that you can send requests.
 For more information, see Generating a P12 Certificate.

-- Enable Message-Level Encryption (MLE) so that you can send API requests toCybersource.
+- Enable Message-Level Encryption (MLE) so that you can send all Visa Bank Account Validation API requests, including requests submitted using tokenized data toCybersource.
 For more information, see Enabling Message-Level Encryption.

 Generating a P12 Certificate